pnkfelix/presentations/rustfest-zurich-2017/src/l00_end_of_it.md

 Otherwise tools assume 2015 epoch.

+. . .

-Rust compilers must support all extant epochs, and a crate dependency graph may involve several different epochs simultaneously.
-(Must always be able to link code and preserve its semantics.)
+Rust compilers must support all extant epochs

+Crate graph may involve many epochs at once; must be able to link code and preserve semantics.

+Each epoch can introduce hard error *only if* preceding epoch issued a *deprecation* warning for same input.

+. . .

-Epochs do not split the ecosystem nor do they break existing code.
+### Epochs do not split ecosystem, nor do they break existing code.

-Furthermore, each successive epoch is only allowed to introduce a hard error for a given input if its predecessor epoch was issuing a deprecation warning for that input.

-## Epochs will enable host of future changes {.left_align}
+## Epochs let us *consider* new changes {.left_align}

 * `catch` (currently implemented as `do catch`)